matai-2021/music-dating-app/README.md

 cd [your-project-name]
-npm install # to install dependencies npm run dev # to start the dev server
+npm install # to install dependencies npm run dev # to start the dev server npm run db:reset # to reset the database and seeds
 ```

 You can find the server running on [http://localhost:3000](http://localhost:3000).